 The above games are all limited to naval battles, but here are a few honorable mentions of games that feature great naval warfare in some way or form.

 The Naval Strike expansion pack for Battlefield 4 brings naval warfare to the 21st century.
-Taking place in the South China Sea, the DLC pack brings multiplayer maps, new gadgets and weapons, and most importantly, a hovercraft.
+Taking place in the South China Sea, an area of increasing naval tension between the US and China, the DLC pack brings multiplayer maps, new gadgets and weapons, and most importantly, a hovercraft.
 In the new Carrier Assault mode, you’ll be battling to sink the enemy’s aircraft carriers.

 For a series about climbing over rooftops and stabbing Templars, Assassin’s Creed IV: Black Flag’s ship-to-ship combat is surprisingly complete and stasifying.
 Sailing across the Caribbean taking direct control of your ship – The Jackdaw – you can attack different navy’s vessels with your vast armory to get money and supplies for upgrades.
 But, if you would rather board an enemy vessel for some cutlass based action, you can capture it and add it to your fleet.